A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Simulation studies

-As shown in the QR image case, the proposed method displayed a disappointing performance.
-To redress this issue, we propose a novel strategy as an addendum to the proposed method: we refer to this strategy as ``segmenting-together-strategy", which implies, ad litteram, segmenting a group of similar pixels together rather than a disparate group of pixels.
-Figure \r{Fig:trans} describes the general procedure of the segmenting-together strategy when it is applied to an $4\times 5$ image. \ifnum \value{show}=1{
+As shown in the pseudo-QR image, the proposed method displayed a disappointing performance.
+To redress this issue, we propose a novel strategy as an addendum to the proposed method: we refer to this strategy as ``segmenting-together strategy" that means, ad litteram, segmenting a group of pixels of similar colors together rather than a disparate group of pixels.
+Figure \r{Fig:trans} describes the general procedure of the segmenting-together strategy when it is applied to a $4\times 5$ image. \ifnum \value{show}=1{

-}\fi The procedure consists of three stages; (1) transforming the original image; (2) segmenting the cluster of bright pixels; and (3) restoring the segmented pixels to their original entries.
-In the stage of transformation, pixels will be sorted and arranged in an increasing order of pixel values; the (4,5)th entry, as a case in point, of the original image having the least pixel value (=0) will be relocated to the (1,1)th entry of the transformed image while the (2,4)th entry of the original image with the largest pixel value of 1 will be relocated to the (4,5)th entry of the transformed image.
-For the transformation of any $M\times N$ image, we can define an associated one-to-one mapping $\phi:\mathbb{N}\times \mathbb{N}\rightarrow \mathbb{N}\times \mathbb{N}$, that is, \benn \phi(i_{2},j_{2}) = (i_{1}, j_{1}), \quad 1\leq i_{1}, i_{2}\leq M,\,\, 1\leq j_{1}, j_{2}\leq N, \eenn where $(i_{1},j_{1})$ represents the $(i_{1},j_{1})$th entry of the original image while $(i_{2},j_{2})$ represents the $(i_{2},j_{2})$th entry of the transformed image.
-Through referring to $\phi$, we can ascertain an original entry of a given entry of the transformed image, and hence, the original entry of any entry of the transformed image can be retrieved in any time.
-In the original image of the figure, let the four brightest pixels -- the (1,5)th, (2,4)th, (3,2)th, and (4,4)th entries of the image -- constitute a region of interest (ROI).
-After the transformation, these pixels will be relocated to the last column of the new image.
-Upon the completion of transforming the original image, we apply the proposed method to the resulting image for the segmentation.
-Assume that only those four pixels of ROI survive an segmentation process while others do not.
-Then, we highlight those survived pixels by changing their pixel values to 1 while transforming other pixels completely black by assigning 0 for the pixel value.
-Finally, those segmented pixels will be restored to their original entries by referring to the mapping $\phi$.
+}\fi The procedure consists of three stages; (1) transforming the original image; (2) segmenting a group of bright pixels; and (3) restoring the segmented pixels to their original entries.
+In the stage of transformation, pixels will be sorted and arranged in increasing order of pixel values; the (4,5)th entry, as a case in point, of the original image in Figure \r{Fig:trans} having the least pixel value (=0) will be relocated to the (1,1)th entry of the transformed image while the (2,4)th entry of the original image with the largest pixel value of 1 will be relocated to the (4,5)th entry of the transformed image.
+For the transformation of an $M\times N$ image, we can define an associated one-to-one mapping $\phi:\mathbb{N}\times \mathbb{N}\rightarrow \mathbb{N}\times \mathbb{N}$ \benn \phi(i_{2},j_{2}) = (i_{1}, j_{1}), \quad 1\leq i_{1}, i_{2}\leq M,\,\, 1\leq j_{1}, j_{2}\leq N, \eenn where $(i_{1},j_{1})$ represents the $(i_{1},j_{1})$th entry of the original image while $(i_{2},j_{2})$ represents the $(i_{2},j_{2})$th entry of the transformed image.
+Through referring to $\phi$, we can ascertain the original entry of any given entry of the transformed image, and hence, the original image can be retrieved at any time.